Chimichurri Sauce Recipe

 How to Make Chimichurri Sauce

-Add the minced herbs to a bowl with the oil, garlic, seeded and finely minced Fresno pepper, and vinegar, and season with salt and pepper to taste.
+Mix the sauce: I add the minced herbs to a bowl along with the oil, garlic, finely minced and seeded Fresno pepper, and vinegar.
+Then I season it with salt and pepper to taste and give it a good stir.

 Make-Ahead and Storage